eight04/db-to-cloud/README.md

 Create a sync controller.
 [Usage example](#setup).

-`onGet` accept a revision tag.
+`onGet` accepts a revision tag.
 However, you can ignore it and return/delete the latest one since it isn't useful to store outdated document in the cloud.

 `onDelete` also accept a revision tag.
-You can use it to decide if the deletion take place or should be ignored.
+You can use it to decide if the deletion takes place or should be ignored.

+`onPut` is used to insert/update the document to the local database.
+You should check if the revision tag is compatible first.

 `onFirstSync` is called on the first sync.
 You can push all local documents to the cloud in this hook.